sgulania/opt_tensor/README.rst

 2. Compute all intermediates small tensor product and their cost
 3. Find the least cost combination.
 4. Reduce it further if same intermediate is used more than once.
-5. Test it with dummy case.
+5. Test it on HPC
 6. Print the C++, FORTRAN and Python script for the final expression.
 7. Develop GUI for the software using tkinter